jhxie/procnanny/README.md

   time; however, "re-definition" is allowed if the file is re-read (caught a SIGHUP signal).

-4.The length of the program name to be monitored is no longer than 1024 characters as well(based on ASSUMPTION #1).
+4.The length of the program name to be monitored is no more than 1023 characters as well(based on ASSUMPTION #1).

+5.The size of deletion queue is assumed to be 1024 at maximum; this queue is used for storing information about deletion of the pw\_pid\_info structure upon the success/failure of a monitored process.